Fernando Pisani: 2006 Stanley Cup Playoffs

 As NHL play resumed in 2005–06, Pisani scored a career-high 18 goals, 19 assists and 37 points.
 Although the Oilers entered the playoffs as the eighth and final seed in the Western Conference, they embarked on a cinderella run to the 2006 Stanley Cup Finals against the Carolina Hurricanes.
 Pisani became a playoff hero in the process, significantly elevating his game.
 Against the first-seeded Detroit Red Wings, Pisani scored two third period goals (his fourth and fifth of the series) in game six, series-clinching 4-2 victory.
 Advancing to the second round against the San Jose Sharks, Pisani recorded another two-goal effort, including the game winner, in a 6-3 game five win.
 Reaching the finals against Carolina, the Oilers faced elimination in the fifth game.
 Going into overtime on the penalty kill, Pisani intercepted a pass and scored his second goal of the game on a breakaway to stave off elimination.
 It was the first time in Stanley Cup Finals history that an overtime game was decided by a shorthanded goal.
 Pisani then scored the Oilers' only goal in a game seven loss.
-He just missed tying the game with three minutes left in regulation time when his shot, on the rebound from the initial shot by Raffi Torres, were both saved by Carolina goalie Cam Ward.
+He just missed tying the game with three minutes left in regulation time when his shot, on the rebound from the initial shot by Raffi Torres, was saved by Carolina goalie Cam Ward.

 Pisani finished the playoffs with a league-leading 14 goals including 5 game-winners, nearly matching his regular season output of 18 goals in 80 games.
 He was re-signed by the Oilers in the off-season to a four-year, $10 million contract on July 1, 2006.